 If you are currently self-employed and are unable to provide other verification of your income, due to reasons such as recently becoming self-employed or a major change in your self-employment income, you can use this affidavit to prove your income status.
 Once you complete your application through Maryland Health Connection, …Read More »

-If you do not currently have an income, you can use this affidavit as a verification document to prove your income status.
+If you do not currently have an income, you can use this affidavit (PDF) as a verification document to prove your income status.
 Once you complete your application through Maryland Health Connection, you will receive a verification notice in the mail requesting verification of income.
-In response to this request, you …Read More »
+In response to this request, …Read More »

 If I incorrectly estimate my income and end up earning more than 250% of the federal poverty level next year, will I have to pay back the cost-sharing reductions?

 No. Unlike premium tax credits, which are reconciled each year based on the income you actually earned, cost-sharing reductions are not reconciled.Read More »